Superconductivity-enhanced spin pumping: Role of Andreev resonances

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}

-In this supplementary material, we discuss a QP scattering formalism that takes into account a dynamic FI order and superconducting pair-potential in an $\text{N}_\text{r}|\text{S}|\text{N}|\text{FI}$ hybrid structure, see Fig.~\ref{SC}.
-We will derive analytical expressions for the scattering amplitudes and elaborate on the dynamic generation of the triplet Cooper pairs in our setup.
+In this supplementary material, we discuss a QP scattering formalism that takes into account the dynamic magnetization of the FI and the $s$-wave order of the S in an $\text{N}_\text{r}|\text{S}|\text{N}|\text{FI}$ hybrid structure, see Fig.~\ref{SC}.
+We will derive analytical expressions for the scattering amplitudes, ABS modification under an interfacial disorder, and elaborate on the dynamic generation of the triplet Cooper pairs in our setup.

-{\it Spin-dependnet scattering}.---In the context of QP scattering in hybrid structures generic boundary conditions pertinent to interface scattering and disorder can be taken into account by an insertion of a perfect spacer N between adjacent materials~\cite{Beenaker,Nazarov}.
+{\it Spin-dependnet scattering}.---In the context of QP scattering in hybrid structures generic boundary conditions pertinent to interface scattering and disorder can be taken into account by insertion of a perfect spacer N between adjacent materials~\cite{Beenaker,Nazarov}.
 As such, the full scattering process can be broken down into studying $\text{N}_\text{r}|\text{S}|\text{N}$, and $\text{N}|\text{FI}$ structures separately.
 We bear in mind that propagation through the N layer mixes neither particle-hole nor spin degrees of freedom.
-For the $\text{N}_\text{r}|\text{S}|\text{N}$ structure, following BTK~\cite{BTK}, we assume a uniform superconducting pair-potential $\Delta$ inside the S layer that vanishes in the N layers.
-This way the scattering process takes place only at the interfaces, which essentially contains QPs propagating into the S and Andreev retroreflections.
-In a more realistic (dirty) normal metal-S interface, however, there is a possibility of a specular reflection for electrons and holes.
-In order to the model partially reflective interfaces, we have assumed a barrier potential in the form of $V=Z_1\hbar v_F\delta(x)$ and $Z_2\hbar v_F\delta(x-d_S)$.
+For the $\text{N}_\text{r}|\text{S}|\text{N}$ structure, following BTK~\cite{BTK}, we assume a uniform superconducting pair-potential $\Delta$ inside the S layer that vanishes in the N layer.
+This way the scattering process takes place only at the interfaces, which essentially contains QPs propagating into the S and Andreev retroreflection.
+In a more realistic (dirty) N$|$S interface, however, there is a possibility of a specular reflection for electrons and holes.
+In order to model the partially reflective interface, we can consider a barrier potential in the form of $V=Z_1\hbar v_F\delta(x)$ and $Z_2\hbar v_F\delta(x-d_S)$.
+A finite $Z_1$, leads to quantum interference with the Fermi wavelength and does not affect ABS.
+In the following, we set $Z_1=0$ and focus on the effect of a nonzero $Z_2\equiv Z$.

 Initially, we study point contact scattering in a 1D wire.
-Physically, this can be justified by imposing a constriction, that is, transverse thickness of the N layers to be on the order of a Fermi wavelength~\cite{Beenaker}.
-Later on, we will relax this condition by considering a 3D geometry for which the incident QPs can have a transverse momentum component.
+Physically, this can be justified by imposing a constriction, for which the transverse thickness of the N layer is on the order of the Fermi wavelength~\cite{Beenaker}.
+Later on, we will relax this condition by considering a 3D geometry for which the incident QPs can have a transverse momentum.